silver1145/scripts-com3d2/README.md

 ### dcm_sync_anm

-When clicking the play button of `COM3D2.DanceCameraMotion.Plugin`, the object anm will be synchronized to frame 0.
+When clicking the play button of `COM3D2.DanceCameraMotion.Plugin`, the item anm will be synchronized to frame 0 (also support SceneCapture).
 If `COM3D2.MovieTexture.Plugin` is installed, the texture will also be synchronized.
 Also added the DCM play shortcut key "`".

 ### extract_ks_scripts